-Proposals should contain sufficient information to allow a business decision-maker to approve or reject the proposal.
-The chapter on Portfolio Management provides additional details on project selection and optimization.
+Proposals should contain sufficient information to allow a business decision maker to approve or reject them.
+Chapter 9 on portfolio management[AU: correct chapter?] provides additional details on project selection and optimization.
+[AU: insert text ref. to fig. 4.6]

-Figure 4.6: Approvals (Source: Advisicon) [04-06-workflowApprovals.tif]
+Figure 4.6 Approvals [04-06-workflowApprovals.tif]

+Source: Advisicon

-Figure 4.7 illustrates the Review and Approval functions provided to the end user by the EPM 2010 solution.
+Figure 4.7 illustrates the review and approval functions provided to the end user by the EPM 2010 solution.
 Once again, this is a highly configurable component of Project Server 2010 and even supports auto-approval, based on definable workflow criteria.

-Figure 4.7: Workflow Stage Approval (Source: Advisicon) [04-07-workflowStageApproval.tif]
+Figure 4.7 Workflow Stage Approval [04-07-workflowStageApproval.tif]

+Source: Advisicon

 Developing the Business Case

-As we can see in Figure 4.8 the workflow has progressed to the Define stage where we will detail out the Business Case Development (potentially including the Project Schedule, Risk Evaluation, and the Cost and Benefits assessments).
+As we can see in Figure 4.8, the workflow has progressed to the “define” stage, where we will detail the business case development (potentially including the project schedule, risk evaluation, and cost and benefits assessments).

-Figure 4.8: Workflow Define Stage (Source: Advisicon) [04-08-workflowDefineStage.tif]
+Figure 4.8 Workflow Define Stage [04-08-workflowDefineStage.tif]

+Source: Advisicon

 Estimating Required Resources

-We now need to develop a Resource Plan which will subsequently be used during Portfolio Analysis to determine the requirements and impact that this project will have on the overall portfolio.
+We now need to develop a resource plan that will be used during portfolio analysis to determine the requirements and impact that this project will have on the overall portfolio.

 Figure 4.9 illustrates the process of associating generic resources (placeholders) to the proposal.
-This will provide an overall level of effort (capacity) that will be required to complete the project being proposed.
+This process will provide an overall level of effort (capacity) that will be required to complete the project being proposed.

-Figure 4.9: Building the Project Team (Source: Advisicon) [04-09-buildingProjectTeam.tif]
+Figure 4.9 Building the Project Team [04-09-buildingProjectTeam.tif]

+Source: Advisicon

-At this stage we need not concern ourselves with the named individuals, so we assign generic resource names and estimate their Full Time Equivalent (FTE) requirements for the term of the project.
-Figure 4.10 illustrates the definition of the Resource Plan that gets associated with the individual project.
+At this stage, we need not concern ourselves with the named individuals, so we assign generic resource names and estimate their full- time equivalent (FTE) requirements for the term of the project.
+Figure 4.10 illustrates the definition of the resource plan that gets associated with the individual project.

-Figure 4.10: Estimating the Resource Plan (Source: Advisicon) [04-10-estimatingResourcePlan.tif]
+Figure 4.10 Estimating the Resource Plan [04-10-estimatingResourcePlan.tif]

+Source: Advisicon

-This capacity planning capability is part of Project Server 2010 and it provides the end-user with the ability to display resource data by time scale (i.e. days, weeks, months, quarters, or years) and calculate the resources based on the type of work unit they wish work in (i.e. hours, days, FTEs).
+This capacity planning capability is part of Project Server 2010 and provides end users the ability to display resource data by time scale (i.e., days, weeks, months, quarters, or years) and calculate the resources based on the type of work unit they wish work in (i.e., hours, days, FTEs).

-The source of the resource planning data can also be selected from either the Resource Plan or the Project Plan.
-Utilization can be calculated from the project plan up to a specified point in the Project Plan (i.e. rolling wave) (Shaker 2010).
+The source of the resource planning data can also be selected from either the resource plan or the project plan.
+Utilization can be calculated from the project plan up to a specified point in the project plan (i.e., rolling wave) (Shaker, 2010).

 Planning the Project

-If the business proposal has merit, an organization will initiate a Project in order to implement an aspect of corporate strategy, to realize a business case, and to create a set of deliverables.
-Projects must exist for a very clear reason, or at least they should (Hillson D. A. 2009).
+If the business proposal has merit, an organization will initiate a project in order to implement an aspect of corporate strategy, to realize a business case, and to create a set of deliverables.
+Projects should exist for very clear reasons (Hillson, 2009).

 If the proposal is approved, the project moves into the detailed planning stage of the project lifecycle.
-Tasks that need to be performed to complete the deliverables of the project are detailed as illustrated in figure 4.11.
+Tasks that need to be performed to complete the deliverables of the project are detailed as illustrated in Figure 4.11.

+Figure 4.11 Planning the Schedule [04-11-planningSchedule.tif]

+Source: Advisicon

-Chapter 5 will provide additional details on how to perform good schedule development and provide some best practices for defining dynamic schedules that will derive forecast completion dates and help determine when the deliverables (and the project) will be complete (CIO Archives 1997, 4).
+Chapter 5[AU: verify chapter number] provides additional details on how to perform good schedule development and some best practices for defining dynamic schedules that will derive forecast completion dates and help determine when the deliverables (and the project) will be complete.

-Figure 4.11: Planning the Schedule (Source: Advisicon) [04-11-planningSchedule.tif]

-Planning and Scheduling of project tasks, along with their estimates and dependencies into a sequence, is a critical step to ensure successful project outcomes.
-According to one of the founders of the Project Management Institute, Jim Snyder “If we spent more time Planning and Scheduling, we wouldn’t have to do so much Project Management” (Snyder 2010).
+Planning and scheduling of project tasks, along with placing their estimates and dependencies into a sequence, is a critical step to ensure successful project outcomes.
+According to Jim Snyder (2010), one of the founders of the Project Management Institute, “If we spent more time Planning and Scheduling, we wouldn’t have to do so much Project Management.”